Miloua91/mokhincode/src/pages/posts/library-tower.md

 ## **The design:**

 The design of the first library was simple, I would search and display books with <a href="https://developers.google.com/books" target="_blank">Google Books API</a>.
-Then you would chose a book and a modal would pop up with the book's information and the option to download it or read it.
+Then you would choose a book and a modal would pop up with the book's information and the option to download it or read it.

 <div class="flex flex-col items-center -my-8">